The ITF Modelling Framework

 The ITF non-urban freight transport model assesses and provides scenario forecasts for freight flows around the globe.
 It is a network model that assigns freight flows of all major transport modes to specific routes, modes, and network links.
 Centroids, connected by network links, represent zones (countries or their administrative units) where goods are consumed or produced.

-The current version of the model estimates freight transport activity for 19 commodities for all major transport modes including sea, road, rail, air and inland waterways.
-The underlying network contains more than 8 000 centroids, where consumption and production of goods takes place.
-Each of the more than 150 000 links of the network is described by several attributes.
+The current version of the model estimates freight transport activity for 19 commodities based on trade projections from the ENV-Linkages trade model from OECD for all major transport modes, including sea, road, rail, air and inland waterways.
+The underlying network contains more than 8 000 centroids, where goods are consumed and produced.
+Several attributes describe each of the more than 150 000 links of the network.
 These include length, capacity, travel time (incl. border crossing times), and travel costs (per tkm).